A Note on Optimal Product Pricing: Price constraints

 The constraints described above directly constrain the price changes.
 Here we describe another setting where there are constraints among the price changes, induced by imposing a \emph{pricing policy}, which is a simple formula that determines the price of each product based on some attributes of a product.
 Attributes can be Boolean, categorical, ordinal, or numerical.
 We illustrate this with the example of a hiking jacket.
 A Boolean attribute could be whether it is waterproof or not.
 A categorical attribute could be the color of the jacket.
 An ordinal attribute might be the thermal protection, with more protection deemed higher.
 A numerical attribute might be the weight of the jacket (measured in grams), or its size.
 We denote the attributes for product $i$ as $a_i \in \mathcal A$.

-We will consider a simple additive form of a pricing policy, based on the values of $m$ attributes of a product, given by \BEQ \pi_i = \sum_{j=1}^m \theta_j \phi_{j}(a_{ij}) , \quad i=1, \ldots, n, \EEQ where $a_{ij}$ is the value of attribute $j$ for product $i$, and $\theta = (\theta_1, \ldots, \theta_m)$ is a vector of parameters that specify the policy.
+We will consider a generic and simple additive form of a pricing policy, based on the values of $m$ attributes of a product, given by \BEQ \pi_i = \sum_{j=1}^m \theta_j \phi_{j}(a_{ij}) , \quad i=1, \ldots, n, \EEQ where $a_{ij}$ is the value of attribute $j$ for product $i$, and $\theta = (\theta_1, \ldots, \theta_m)$ is a vector of parameters that specify the policy.
 The functions $\phi_1, \ldots, \phi_m$ map the attributes to numerical values.
+This policy is generic in the sense that it covers many typical pricing policies (see the paragraphs below and the references therein), including nonparametric pricing in the degenerate case.
 We denote the set of allowable parameters as $\theta\in \Theta$, with $\Theta$ polyhedral.
 In the context of machine learning, a prediction which is a sum of functions of a set of features or attributes is called a \emph{generalized additive model} (GAM) \cite{hastie1986generalized, hastie2017generalized}.
 So we call the pricing policy \eqref{e-gam-price-policy} a \emph{generalized additive pricing policy}.